Singulink/Singulink.Cryptography.PasswordHasher/README.md

 [![View nuget packages](https://img.shields.io/nuget/v/Singulink.Cryptography.PasswordHasher.svg)](https://www.nuget.org/packages/Singulink.Cryptography.PasswordHasher/)
 [![Build and Test](https://github.com/Singulink/Singulink.Cryptography.PasswordHasher/workflows/build%20and%20test/badge.svg)](https://github.com/Singulink/Singulink.Cryptography.PasswordHasher/actions?query=workflow%3A%22build+and+test%22)

-PasswordHasher greatly simplifies implementing security best practices with upgradable hash algorithm passwords.
-PasswordHasher algorithms are "upgradable" in the sense that the library facilitates upgrading password hashes to a different algorithm or increasing the number of iterations that are performed.
+**Singulink.Cryptography.PasswordHasher** greatly simplifies implementing security best practices with upgradable hash algorithm passwords.
+Hashes are upgradable in the sense that you can easily transition them to a different algorithm or increase the total number of iterations as periodically required in order to maintain the desired level of password security.

-Out of the box, PasswordHasher supports SHA256, SHA384 and SHA512 using PBKDF2 for iteration (as well as SHA1, but only for upgrading legacy hashes).
-Any other algorithm (i.e. bcrypt, scrypt, etc) can be easily plugged into PasswordHasher by implementing the `PasswordHashAlgorithm` class, which only requires overriding a single `CreateHash` method.
+Support for SHA256, SHA384 and SHA512 using PBKDF2 for iteration is included out-of-the-box (as well as SHA1, but only for reading/upgrading legacy hashes).
+Other algorithms (i.e. bcrypt, scrypt, etc) can be easily plugged in by adding a custom implementation of the `PasswordHashAlgorithm` class, which only requires overriding a single `Hash` method which generates the hash.

+### About Singulink

+*Shameless plug*: We are a small team of engineers and designers dedicated to building beautiful, functional and well-engineered software solutions.
+We offer very competitive rates as well as fixed-price contracts and welcome inquiries to discuss any custom development / project support needs you may have.

-PasswordHasher is part of the Singulink Libraries collection.
-Visit https://github.com/Singulink/ to see the full list of libraries available.
+This package is part of our **Singulink Libraries** collection.
+Visit https://github.com/Singulink to see our full list of publicly available libraries and other open-source projects.

 ## Installation